 Quarantine rules also extend to visitors to Florida from New York, New Jersey, and Connecticut.
 Those visiting from these areas must isolate or quarantine for 14 days from the time of entry to Florida or the duration of your stay (whichever is shorter).

-Contact Gabriel Law Team After a Coronavirus-Related Arrest in West Palm Beach
+Contact The Law Office of Gabriel & Gabriel After a Coronavirus-Related Arrest in West Palm Beach

 A second-degree misdemeanor offense can have a significant negative impact on your future and will change your way of life.
 With the help of an aggressive defense lawyer, it may be possible to have your charge reduced or dismissed.